Jestercard/Flute_Learning_Program/README.md

 *****MIDI INSTRUMENT PROJECT*****

-Purpose:
+Note that this project is ongoing.

-To develop hardware and software that can be used for both live performance and as a teaching aid for beginners.
+Purpose: To develop hardware and software that can be used for both live performance and as a teaching aid for beginners.

 General Components: